-ASAM Level Service Title Service Description Provider / Practitioner Qualifications Limits Availability of Care Recovery Supports To support and promote recovery and prevent relapse through supportive services that result in the knowledge and skills necessary for an individual's recovery.
+ASAM Level of Care Service Title Service Description Provider / Practitioner Qualifications Limits Availability Recovery Supports To support and promote recovery and prevent relapse through supportive services that result in the knowledge and skills necessary for an individual's recovery.
 Recovery programs are designed and delivered to and offer social, emotional, and/or educational supportive services to help prevent relapse and promote recovery.
 Services can be provided by appropriately trained staff when working under the supervision of a SATS or SATP.
 A recovery coach or SUD peer specialist must be certified through an MDHHS-approved training program.
 Available as medically necessary and appropriate (i.e., one to eight hours during a week; 9 to 19 hours in a week; 20 or more hours in a week.
 Currently Available Peer Supports To support and promote recovery and prevent relapse through supportive services that result in the knowledge and skills necessary for an individual's recovery.
-Peer recovery support programs are designed and delivered primarily by individuals in recovery (Recovery Coach) and offer social, emotional, and/or educational supportive services to help prevent relapse and promote recovery.
-Services can be provided by appropriately trained staff when working under the supervision of a SATS or SATP.
-A recovery coach or SUD peer specialist must be certified through an MDHHS-approved training program.
-Available as medically necessary and appropriate (i.e., one to eight hours during a week; 9 to 19 hours in a week; 20 or more hours in a week.
-Currently Available Case Management Referral/linking/coordinating/management of services - For the purpose of ensuring follow-through with identified providers, providing additional support in the community if primary services are to be provided in an office setting, addressing other needs identified as part of the assessment and/or establishing the beneficiary with another provider and/or level of care.
-This service may be provided individually or in conjunction with other services based on the need of the beneficiary.
+Peer recovery support programs are designed and delivered primarily by individuals in recovery (Recovery Coach) and offer social, emotional, and/or educational supportive services to help prevent relapse and promote recovery. training program.port and promote recovery and prevent e through supportive services that result knowledge and skills necessary for an lual's recovery.
+Peer recovery support ims are designed and delivered primarily unduals in recovery (Recovery Coach) and ocial, emotional, and/or educational rtive services to help prevent relapse andServices can be provided by appropriately trained staff when working under the supervision of a SATS or SATP.
+A recovery coach or SUD peer specialist must beAvailable a necessary appropriately trained staff when working under the supervision of a SATS or SATP.
+A recovery coach or SUD peer specialist must be Available as medically necessary and appropriate (i.e., one to eight hours during a week; 9 to 19 hours in a week; 20 or more hours in a week.
+Currently Available С Case Management Referral/linking/coordinating/management of services - For the purpose of ensuring follow- through with identified providers, providing additional support in the community if primary services are to be provided in an office setting, addressing other needs identified as part of the assessment and/or establishing the beneficiary with another provider and/or level of care.
+This service may be provided individually or in conjunction with other services based on the need of the beneficiary. training program.
 Provider agency licensed and accredited as substance abuse treatment program.
 Clinical service provided by Substance Abuse Treatment Specialist (SATS) or Substance Abuse Treatment Practitioner (SATP) when working under Available as medically necessary.
 Currently Available